muratcan-yuksel/muratcan-yuksel/README.md

 -Webpack
 -Git

 I'm also interested in Solidity language & blockchain development.
-I have a blog (built with NuxtJS) where I write about my Solidity learning journey => https://solidity.herokuapp.com/

 -Soft skills?
 I have a Master's degree in communication/semiotics.